perrybutler/WP-OAuth/readme.txt

 == Description ==

-=BETA Reminder=

-WP-OAuth is a brand new plugin that has not been used by a large audience yet.
-All we're asking is that you submit any issues or bugs you may come across, so we can fix them as soon as possible.
-Your participation during this initial phase is much appreciated.

 =Demo=

-A working demo of WP-OAuth is available at [www.choiceschances.com](http://www.choiceschances.com).
+A live demo of WP-OAuth is available at [www.choiceschances.com](http://www.choiceschances.com).
 You may try the Login at the top right, or try the customized WordPress login page [here](http://www.choiceschances.com/wp-login.php).
 Choices & Chances is a choose-your-own-adventure platform currently undergoing development and public beta testing.

 =Facts=